yongfook/slate/source/index.html.md

 When `completed` the image url is found in the `image_url` property of the `Image` object.
 It will be in PNG format.

-*A legacy property named image_url_png also exists but you may ignore this as it is the same url as above.
-Bannerbear only generates PNGs and no other formats*
+*A legacy property named image_url_png also exists but you may ignore this as it is the same url as above.*

 ### Webhooks